This AI fact-checking startup is doing what Facebook and Twitter won’t

 What we’d like to do is bring the industrial revolution to fact-checking.”

-“We break down the entire fact-checking process into piecemeal steps, so that each individual is able to carry about a step that they specialize in,” Jain says.
+“We break down the entire fact-checking process into piecemeal steps, so that each individual is able to carry out a step that they specialize in,” Jain says.

 The startup employs about 40 full-time fact-checkers overseas and expects to hire nearly a dozen in the United States within the next six to nine months, Jain says.
 And he describes an array of tools that the company has developed: There are algorithms that can analyze media for signs of doctoring, ways to recognize coordinated behavior from bots, a “super-focused version of Google on steroids” that tracks down sources of evidence, and forensic tools for finding the original source of a false claim.
 For The Guardian’s investigation, it even used an experimental “Rumor Tracer” tool that lets people report a text message or image they received, along with their phone numbers and the numbers of anyone who shared or received the rumor.